 Where Do I Get Evidence for the Market Value of My Home?

 - Comparative Market Analysis (CMA).
 Contact your Realtor to see if they’ll send you an updated CMA with an estimated market value of your home, or conduct your own research.

 - List and take pictures of any deficiencies in your house.
 Foundation issues, plumbing failures, etc. can all affect the tax assessed value.

-- If your home was recently purchased and you paid less than the tax assessed value, bring a copy of your settlement statement to the hearing.
+- If your home was recently purchased and you paid less than the tax assessed value, submit a copy of your settlement statement and/or bring it to your hearing.